 Describe your background and attach your CV (unless I know you well already)

 Describe your interests in structural dynamics and/or aeroelasticity

-We talked very recently and I have already said that I cannot offer an opportunity in the near future
+We talked recently and I have said that I cannot offer an opportunity in the near future

 The email addresses me inappropriately ("Hey Cristina", "Dear Madam", "Dear Sir", or other unprofessional salutations)

-The email could have been sent to any group at any institution (that is, it does not even mention Georgia Tech or my research area)
+The email could have been sent to any group at any institution (for instance, it does not even mention Georgia Tech or my research area)

-The email only mentions interest in being funded but does not provide any details about background and interests in my research area
+The email only mentions an interest in being funded but does not provide any details about the student's background and interests

 Additional information specific to undergraduate students, graduate students, postdoctoral researchers, and visiting scholars can be found below.

-Additional information about the GT AE programs, how to apply, and deadlines are below:
+Additional information about the GT AE programs is below

 We can host visiting students from other institutions, but they are expected to have their own funding (more in the dedicated section below).